-We have included some which will cost, but it’s the school holidays and if you’re not planning on getting out of the country on a break (if you can that is), then maybe you’ll want to spend a few quid here as a family treat.
+We have included some which will cost, but it’s the school holidays and if you’re not planning on getting out of the country on a break, then maybe you’ll want to spend a few quid here as a family treat.

 We will though attempt to come up with some ideas in this guide.
 It will be updated weekly, so bookmark this page and we’ll try to find some brilliant things to do without breaking the bank.